-Source Water Information In August of 2001, the City of Wauseon's reservoir began receiving water from the
+Source Water Information In August of 2001, the City of Wauseon's reservoir began receiving water from the Maumee River.

-Maumee River.
 Since then, this is where the majority of Wauseon's water comes from.
 The City of Wauseon also receives its drinking water from two creeks that collect runoff from a total area of 6.6 square miles.
 Big Ditch is west of the plant, and this water is mainly from field runoff.
 Stuckey Ditch is east of the plant, and this water is from field and street runoff from the city.
-All water is sent to Wauseon's two reservoirs before entering the water plant.
+All water is sent to Wauseon's two reservoirs before entering the water

-The City of Wauseon public water system uses surface water drawn from intakes on Big Ditch and Stuckey Ditch.
-For the purpose of source water assessments, in Ohio all surface waters are considered to be susceptible to contamination.
-By their nature, surface waters are readily accessible and can be contaminated by chemicals and pathogens, which may rapidly arrive at the public drinking water intake with little warning or time to prepare.
-The City of Wauseon's drinking water source protection area contains potential contaminant sources such as agricultural runoff (animal feedlots/pasture, pesticide/fertilizer storage and application), home construction runoff, oil/gas production activities, landfills, commercial/ industrial sources, and combined sewer overflows.
+For the purposes of source water assessments, all surface waters are considered to be susceptible to contamination.
+By their nature surface waters are accessible and can be readily contaminated by chemicals and pathogens, with relatively short travel times from the source to the intake.
+The City of Wauseon's drinking water source protection area is susceptible to agricultural runoff (animal feedlots/pasture, pesticide/fertilizer storage and application), home construction runoff, oil/gas production activities, landfills, commercial/industrial sources, and combined sewer overflows.

 The City of Wauseon's public water system treats the water to meet drinking water quality standards, but no single treatment technique can address all potential contaminants.
-The potential for water quality impacts can be further decreased by implementing measures to protect Big Ditch and Stuckey Ditch.
-More detailed information is provided in the City of Wauseon's Drinking Water Source Assessment report, which can be obtained by calling Lou Thourot at (419)-335-2971.
+The potential for water quality impacts can be further decreased by implementing measures to protect the Maumee River, Big Ditch, and Stuckey Ditch.
+More detailed information is provided in the City of Wauseon's Drinking Water Source Assessment report, which copies can be obtained by calling Lou Thourot at (419)-335-2971.

 The City of Wauseon also has an emergency connection with the Village of Delta.
-During 2017 we received no water through this connection.
+During 2018 we received no water through this connection.
 This report does not contain information on the water quality of the Village of Delta, but a copy of their consumer confidence report can be obtained by contacting the Village of Delta at (419)-822-4143.